 Parking on the day of your pre-operative appointment

 Garage parking is available for a flat $3 rate that is due upon exiting the garage (first hour is free).
-Valet parking is available for $5 at the the Main Entrance.
-Cash and credit cards accepted.
+Valet services are temporarily suspended at this time.
 Free off-site parking is also available.
 For information about off-site parking click here - or contact the parking garage office at (813) 844-2277

 Please report to Admissions/Registration in the Main Lobby, First Floor, West Pavilion to be registered for your appointment.